ntkniazeva/Automated_Power_Plants_Bavaria/README.md

 │   └── utils.py                         #contains utility functions for tasks such as cleaning column names and geometry extraction
-├── LICENSE                              #outlines terms and conditions ├── README.md                            #contains the description of the repository
+├── LICENSE                              #outlines terms and conditions ├── README.md                            #contains the description of the repository └── requirements.txt                     # helps to set dependencies for the project
 ```
 ## How to Run
 ### Download Data via Overpass Turbo